Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 Which neighborhoods have the fastest rising property prices in Budva as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Budva are Rozino, Dubovica, and Lazi, all of which offer a combination of proximity to the beach and relative affordability compared to the seafront promenade.
+As of early 2026, the three Budva neighborhoods with the fastest rising property prices are Rozino, Dubovica, and Lazi, all of which combine improving infrastructure with prices still below the prime seafront waterfront.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Budva.